 Karen Remmler’s interdisciplinary research and teaching in English and German focuses on the politics and cultures of memory in the aftermath of atrocity and war in European and transnational contexts; German literature, film, and sites of memory within transnational contexts; 19th century critical social thought through the lens of contemporary social critics; and the interrelationship between national processes of transitional justice and the work of memory in films by the descendants of genocide survivors and perpetrators in non-western contexts.

 Katy McNally received her Ph.D. in German Studies from the University of Massachusetts Amherst in 2020.
 Her research focuses on memory and trauma studies in postwar, contemporary and transnational German literature.

-Dominique Rampton is the Academic Department Coordinator for Russian and Eurasian Studies and German Studies.
-She has an academic background in museum education and the archaeology of the western United States and enjoys raising her children and keeping chickens, dogs, and a vegetable garden at her home in the Hilltowns.
-She is excited to be working with students and faculty again and is delighted to be a part of the languages group at Mount Holyoke!
+Dominique Rampton is the Academic Department Coordinator for Economics, EOS, German Studies and Russian and Eurasian Studies.
+She has a background in museum and environmental education and the archaeology of the western United States, and enjoys keeping chickens and experimenting with permaculture in the Hilltowns.